sisungo/airup/INSTALL.md

 Some build dependencies are optional, as they are only required when the feature is used:
  - [cbindgen](https://github.com/mozilla/cbindgen): A tool to generated C headers from Rust code.

+Airup requires `Rust 1.75.0` or newer to compile.

 ## Configuration
 Some Airup functions are configured at build time.
-The build manifest which is located at `build_manifest.rs` stores primitive configuration items that cannot be set at runtime.
-Its example is at `docs/resources/build_manifest.rs`.
-Definitions to its
+The build manifest which is located at `build_manifest.json` stores primitive paths that cannot be set at runtime or default values of `system.conf` items.
+An example file is located at `docs/resources/build_manifest.json`.
+There is a list that describes all available configuration items:
-items:
  - `os_name`: Name of the OS build.
  - `config_dir`: Path of Airup's configuration directory, which stores service/system config files, etc.
  - `service_dir`: Path of Airup's service directory, which stores service files.